sugeerth/BrainModulyzer/README.md

 		import vtk
 		import PySide
 		import decorator
-	If none of them returns an error then you are set
+	If none of them returns an error then all the libraries have been installed correctly

 2)	Configure the data paths in BrainViewerDataPaths.py and configure paths to run BrainViewer.py